divshot/docs/guides/getting-started.md

 Once you have initialized the `divshot.json` file you can create the app like so:

     divshot create

+## Step 3: Release Code to an Application

 Now you just need some content!
 It's simple to test out the deployment process:

     echo "<h1>Hello World</h1>" > index.html